 1. Embrace Clever Kitchen Design

 In smaller homes, even a well-thought kitchen layout can feel cramped by clunky appliances.

 To help offset this problem, one design expert disguised her 30-inch refrigerator, 18-inch dishwasher, and microwave with matching cabinet panels!
 Instead of having stainless steel ruin the flow of the area, her kitchen has the appliances covered with an eye-catching design!

 The same design expert mentioned above also discusses the value of sleek, less cumbersome furniture in smaller spaces.

 For instance, a sofa with tight-track arms and slipper chairs fills this role quite nicely.
-Don’t try squeezing a coffee table into living room or lounge space ‒ it might seem like a necessity, but it’s not an economical addition to a smaller home.
+Don’t try squeezing a coffee table into the living room or lounge space ‒ it might seem like a necessity, but it’s not an economical addition to a smaller home.
 End tables take up far less space and can hold coffee and books just as well!

 3. Shine a Big Light on Your Small Space

 With a crafty combination of ceiling lights as well as table and floor lamps, quality lighting can do wonders for smaller spaces.

 Proper lighting tends to provide an airy, spacious and comfortable vibe, no matter the size of a home.
 Light fixtures in general take up minimal space, so they won’t clutter your home.